smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Adaptive Interface Capabilities/index.md

 ## Designing for Different Head Units
 Since each car manufacturer has different user interface style guidelines, the number of lines of text, soft and hard buttons, and images supported will vary between different types of head units.
 When the app first connects to the SDL Core, a `RegisterAppInterface` RPC will be sent by the SDL Core containing the `displayCapability`, `buttonCapabilites`, etc., properties.
 You can use this information to determine how to lay out the user interface.

+@![iOS]
 You may access these properties on the `SDLManager.systemCapabilityManager` instance as of SDL iOS library 6.0.
-More advanced capabilities, such as the `SDLRemoteControlCapability` must be updated through the `systemCapabilityManager`.

-## System Capability Manager Properties
-The `SystemCapabilityManager` is a new feature available as of version 6.0.
 If using previous versions of the library,  you can find most of the `SystemCapabilityManager` properties in the `SDLRegisterAppInterfaceResponse` object.
 You will have to manually extract the desired capability from the `SDLManager.registerResponse` property.
+!@

+@![android, javaSE, javaEE]
+`// TODO: Android / Java content`
+!@

+## System Capability Manager Properties
 | Parameters  |  Description | Notes |
 | ------------- | ------------- |------------- |
 | displayCapabilities | Information about the Sync display.
 This includes information about available templates, whether or not graphics are supported, and a list of all text fields and the max number of characters allowed in each text field. | Check SDLDisplayCapabilities.h for more information |